 “You didn’t hear that?”
 Chaos asks.

 “Hear what?”
-Inspection Minion asks with a suave smile, as if he were being privy to some intrigue or something.
+Inspection Minion asks with a suave smile, as if he were being made privy to some intrigue or something.

 “Anything wrong here, dear lad?”
 Chaos asks, with a look that’s far more unsure than it should be, as if he really, genuinely isn’t sure.